-What is the difference between an engineering degree and a technology degree?
+What is the difference between an engineering degree and an engineering technology degree?

-At Purdue University, our goal is help you to find the program that is the best fit for you.
-Both the College of Engineering and the College of Technology offer excellent degrees, strong job placement and high starting salaries.
-They both emphasize teamwork, problem solving and communication.
+At Purdue University, our goal is to help you find the program that is the best fit for you.
+Both the College of Engineering and the Purdue Polytechnic Institute (PPI) offer excellent degrees, strong job placement and high starting salaries.
+They both emphasize teamwork, problem solving, and communication.

 In a nutshell, the College of Engineering focuses on solving problems and inventing things that don't exist yet.
 An engineering degree requires in-depth math and science courses, but also gives students many opportunities for hands-on experiences, such as designing new products.

-The College of Technology specializes in building new products.
-In other words, they take an engineer’s design and turn it into a real product that we can buy.
+PPI specializes in building new products.
+In other words, they take and engineer's design and turn it into a real product that we can buy.
 Technology students take fewer math and science courses than engineering students and provide even more hands-on opportunities.

 Can I double major in mechanical and chemical engineering?

 Students who are doing well academically can typically double major in two engineering disciplines.
 But, keep in mind that it will likely add time to your graduation.
 If you’re interested in two disciplines, an academic advisor at Purdue can give you lots of options, including a double major, for making sure you can study both.